-- You might have to work some evenings and Saturdays.
+You might have to work some evenings and weekends.

-- In Scotland, there is a Scottish Vocational Qualification (SVQ) Nail Services at SCQF Levels 5 and 6.
-The Higher National Certificate and Higher National Diploma (HNC or HND) in Beauty Therapy can offer units in nail extensions and in hand and foot therapy.
+In Scotland, there is the SVQ Nail Services at SCQF Levels 5 and 6.
+The HNC and HND in Beauty Therapy offers units in nail treatments and in hand, foot and nail therapies.
 For entry to SVQ at SCQF Level 6, you need SVQ at SCQF Level 5.
-For entry to an HNC or HND, you need up to 2 Highers or an appropriate SVQ or National Certificate (NC).
+For entry to an HNC or HND, you need up to 2 Highers or an appropriate SVQ or NC.